mustious/mustious.github.io/_pages/quotes.md

 Knowledge makes one humble, humility begets worthiness, worthiness creates wealth and enrichment, enrichment leads to right conduct, right conduct brings contentment. - Hitopadeshi 6

+It's the repetition of affirmations that leads to belief.
+And once that belief becomes a deep conviction, things begin to happen. - Muhammad Ali

 ## **Anime Quotes**